cjue25/cjue25.github.io/_posts/2023-12-10-start-from-the-earth.md

 Hello world, this is the signal from the Earth.

-Let's start the journey in the Cjue Planet!
+Let's start the journey in the Planet Cjue!